Skip to content

 GET / → data/index.html

-GET /about → data/about/index.html
+GET /about → data/about.html (clean URL)

 GET /blog/post-1.html → data/blog/post-1.html